The Solent Forum

 South East Nature Partnerships

 In 2021, a new network of nature partnerships in the South East was established.
 The South East Nature Partnership brings together Sussex Nature Partnership, Kent Nature Partnership, Surrey Nature Partnership, Hampshire and Isle of Wight Nature Partnership.
-Through this network, SxNP collaborates across the region on common priorities.
+Through this network, it collaborates across the region on common priorities.
 This partnership meets quarterly and is chaired by the Kent Nature Partnership.

 Resources